Micadurp/Blonic-The-Hooker/README.txt

 ----------------
 Note: Most likely would work other ways (such as other versions), but this is the tested method
 1) Use cmake to build the solution files for visual studio 2015.
+  - When building with cmake, remember to configure it to visual studio 14 2015.
+Visual studio numbering always fools me.
 2) Startup visual studio and build all
 3) In visual studio Set Game as startup project
 4) Run the game